 Economist and co-author of the second study, Dick Startz, said, “there are only two realistic paths toward avoiding long-run disaster: increased financial incentives to avoid greenhouse gas emissions and greatly increased funding for research that will lead to at least partial technological fixes.
 Neither is free.
 Both are better than the catastrophe at the end of the current path.”

-If you found this article helpful, please share with friends and family by clicking the button below.
+If you found this article helpful, please share it with friends and family by clicking the button below.